Sound Healing, Tuning Fork Therapy Certification

 Tuning Fork Therapy Certification

-This non-invasive gentle modality, with a scientific and spiritual foundation integrates beautifully into an Integrative Medical Model.
+Tuning Fork Therapy, a non-invasive gentle modality, with a scientific and spiritual foundation integrates beautifully into an Integrative Medical Model.
 All of the classes are offered over weekends in a series of modules that allow you to go at your own pace.
 There are teachers throughout the world offering the entire Acutonics® Certification program and our curriculum has been translated into many languages.
 The Acutonics® Certification Program has been approved by the NCCAOM and the NCBTMB for continuing education.

 Completion of the Acutonics® Certification Program results in the designation Certified Acutonics® Practitioner which indicates the student has achieved a high level of training and demonstrated their mastery of this modality.
 The core Acutonics® curriculum is over 400 hours, and includes nine core courses, and two electives.
 Each course builds on prior class work, and there is significant hands-on classroom experience.
-Students who do not have a background in Oriental medicine are required to take 2 additional courses - the Fundamentals of Chinese Medicine and the Energetics of Points and Meridians.
+Students who do not have a background in East Asian Medicine are required to take 2 additional courses - the Fundamentals of Chinese Medicine and the Energetics of Points and Meridians.
 They also need to demonstrate competence in point location.
 In addition, 100 supervised clinic hours are required, and a student thesis or special project must be completed.
 Look for this service mark which is awarded to our student along with their certificates of completion.